2/2: Numerous Small pockets of unsupported terrain released naturally in the tsaina valley 2′ deep.

 The second was in a cross loaded gully ~ 300′ above the road, with a crown up to ~10′ deep, ~100′ wide.

-2/05- Light snowfall will continue for our area with rain likely along the coast.
-Winds are forecasted to be light to moderate out of the SE and temperatures in the mid 20’s for Thompson Pass.
+2/06- We may see a break in snowfall today before more snow moves in Friday.
+Winds are forecasted to be light to moderate out of the south with temperatures in the upper 20’s for Thompson Pass.

 The Thompson Pass Mountain Forecast covers the mountains (above